 - These letters or contracts can be either in or outside of Germany.
 They do not have to be German-only companies.

 - On the letters of recommendation or contract, you should not work more than 25 hours, or it can be argued that it is a full-time job.

 11. Tax Accountant

 You need a Tax ID before you even touch any freelancing in Germany.
 So you’re going to need one to handle your finances to prepare for taxes each month/annually and all things related to the tax authority.
 Finding one eliminates a lot of paper work you yourself need to fill out, and less hair you have to rip out of your head.
 I’d argue this is as important as finding a german or german speaking individual.

 This is a process that can take up to 3 months depending on your level of education, salary, country you are from, etc. Some people receive their visa within 2 weeks and others it takes 2 months.
 But above all, patience is key.
 This is also a much easier process if you’re getting your visa through an employer, but hey, if freelance is what you want, here it is.
 Patience was not something I had a lot of, so I highly suggest it.
 It doesn’t speed up the process, nor does it make it easier.
 But hopefully this list and these notes will make it a bit more lax for you.

+Again, all of the resources from above can be found in the checklist as well.
 If you’ve gone through this process before also and have a similar or different story, I’d love to hear it.
 Did I miss something?
 Let me know!
 And if you are about to start this process, let’s chat!
 Feel free to ask any questions you may have and I’ll do my best to answer them based on my experience.
 You can tweet me @imcatnoone.

 If this helps or you think it will help others, please give it a recommend and share.